 During summer vacation, the LeMoyne Center provides lunches to about 500 children a day at 17 schools, playgrounds & community centers throughout Washington County in their Nutrafit program.
 Food is prepared at the center’s kitchen & transported by volunteers to locations that don’t have their own kitchen.
 Drivers are drawn from from churches & community centers.
 They help for a couple hours a week for the 10-week program.
 They teach the kids what a healthy meal is, which foods are good to eat and how to read labels.

-The holidays bring Coco’s Christmas, an annual event where the LeMoyne Center collects donations & gives them back to needy families.
+The holidays bring the Spirit of Christmas (formerly Coco’s Christmas), an annual event where the LeMoyne Center collects donations & gives them back to needy families.
 Presents include new toys, clothing – including coats – along with backpacks, housewares & toiletries.
-Coco’s Christmas is open to the public.
+The Spirit of Christmas is open to the public.
 It’s free of charge.
 Limits are set to ensure that everyone gets something.

 Operating the Lemoyne Center relies on grants & donations.
 Their newly refurbished gym is available for rental.
 Their largest fundraising event is a celebrity roast that is usually held at a local hotel in October.
 The roast honors people in the area who have been there for the center over the years or who have worked for the good of the community in general.
 It is attended by more than 300 people.